 For specific show times, please call the Ticket Office at (269) 387-2300.

 Theatre doors open approximately thirty minutes before each performance.
 The Miller Auditorium Ticket Office and lobby open at least two hours prior to the performance.

 The camera policy will vary from show to show.
 While Miller Auditorium does not have a policy prohibiting cameras, many artists do.
 When an artists requests a “no camera” policy, our staff is legally required to enforce this on behalf of the artist.
 When in doubt, call the Ticket Office at (269) 387-2300 prior to the performance or ask the house manager on the evening of the event.

 The use of video or sound recording devices is prohibited.

 A Western Michigan University operator is on duty during all performances and can be reached at (269) 387-5555.
 Patrons are asked to give sitters the name of the show and their seat locations so they can be found in the theatre.

-Starting in September 2014, Western Michigan University will be a tobacco free campus.
+In September 2014, Western Michigan University became a tobacco free campus.
 More information: https://wmich.edu/tobaccofree